SimoneIng/HiveMind/readme.md

 046d08fe57e459b13df54f4ef14e255981e6e4c01116ea5b1e7afaa8cbc7"
 ```

-### Setup Backend

-1. Move to backend Directory

-    `cd backend`
-2. Run

-    `npm install` to install all the dependencies.
-3. Run
+4. Run

     `npm run dbsetup` to setup the database.
-4. Run
+5. Run

     `npm run filldb` to create some users and ideas.
-5. Now you can finally run the server with
+6. Now you can finally run the server with

     `npm run start`.